abhiTronix/vidgear/README.md

 > *"Write Less and Accomplish More"* — **VidGear's Motto**

-> *"Built with simplicity in mind, VidGear lets programmers and software developers to easily integrate and perform complex Video Processing tasks in their existing or new applications, in just a [few lines of code][switch_from_cv].
+> *"Built with simplicity in mind, VidGear lets programmers and software developers to easily integrate and perform **Complex Video-Processing Tasks** in their existing or newer applications in just a [few lines of code][switch_from_cv].
 Beneficial for both, if you're new to programming with Python language or already a pro at it."*

 &nbsp;